VictorCannestro/ctci/README.md

 - [] File System
 - [] Hash Table

-## Chapter 8: Recursion an Dynamic Programming
+## Chapter 8: Recursion and Dynamic Programming

 - [] Triple Step
 - [] Robot in a Grid